-In response to a Legislative mandate, UC will begin reporting on the estimated expenditures associated with Undergraduate and Graduate Instruction and Research Activities.
+In FY 2015-16, UC began reporting on the estimated expenditures associated with Undergraduate and Graduate Instruction and Research Activities.

 This document outlines in detail UC’s financial priorities and commitments for the upcoming academic year.

 A synopsis of key indicators related to UC activities and impacts across the state.

 The College Scorecard shows UC is a good investment for students, their families and federal and state governments PDFSeptember 2016

 This brief provides a summary of how UC compares to other universities on critical measures regarding access, affordability and outcomes.

 In compliance with Assembly Bill 94, IRAP collaborates with Budget Analysis and Planning to produce UC’s performance outcomes report.